The Trunk Dripped Blood

 About the Author(s)

-Mark Grossman is a professional researcher and writer living in Sun City West, Arizona.
+The late Mark Grossman was a professional researcher and writer.
+He lived in Arizona.

 Format: softcover (6 x 9)